The Reagans: A controversial line excised

 One of the most controversial points in the script was the depiction of Reagan telling his wife during a conversation about AIDS patients, "They that live in sin shall die in sin."
 Co-writer Elizabeth Egloff acknowledged that there was no evidence that Reagan ever said this.

 This line was dropped in the Showtime and DVD versions of the film.
 The Reagans producers, Neil Meron and Craig Zadan, have insisted that every fact (but not every line of dialogue) was supported by at least two sources.
-However, according to Reagans' daughter Patti Davis, no family member or close friend of the Reagans was consulted by the filmmakers throughout the production.
+However, according to Reagan's daughter Patti Davis, no family member or close friend of the Reagans was consulted by the filmmakers throughout the production.

 Another factor which has motivated certain critics to claim bias was that Reagan was played by James Brolin, whose wife Barbra Streisand is an outspoken liberal.

-Barbra Streisand criticized CBS's decision not to screen The Reagans as a "sad day for artistic freedom" and said the network "caved in to right wing Republican pressure".
+Barbra Streisand criticized CBS's decision not to screen The Reagans as a "sad day for artistic freedom" and said the network "caved in to right-wing Republican pressure".
 Patti Davis commented that CBS did the "right thing" in pulling it from schedules.

 Brolin would later play Governor Rob Ritchie, a fictional Republican candidate for the Presidency in The West Wing, while his son Josh would play the 43rd President George W. Bush in the 2008 Oliver Stone film W.